Tyler-Johnston/Reptile-Tracker/README.md

             "sex": "f"
         }

-## I should be able to delete a reptile
+### I should be able to delete a reptile
--  Url: localhost:8000/reptile/{Insert Reptile Id}
+-  URL: localhost:8000/reptile/{Insert Reptile Id}
  - Type: DELETE
  - No body

-## I should be able to update a reptile
+### I should be able to update a reptile
- - Url: localhost:8000/reptile/{Insert Reptile Id}
+ - URL: localhost:8000/reptile/{Insert Reptile Id}
  - Type: PUT
  - either a species, name, sex, or a combination of any of these should be passed in
 - Body is a json.
 Ex: